Hagar-Khaled/ECPC-2025/README.md

 # 🏆 ECPC 2025 – Solutions

 This repository contains **detailed solutions** for **ECPC 2025** problems.
+These are **not the official solutions** — they are my personal approaches to solving the problems.

 My goal is to help competitive programmers **understand problem-solving techniques** and **improve their performance** in algorithmic contests.